HumanCellAtlas/data-consumer-vignettes/test/README.md

 Paths should be relative to the repository root.
 The specified path will be deleted before tests are run.
 (Ham-fisted, I know.)

+* All tests are currently skipped while they are polished to pass testing.
+* [tasks/Log In/](tasks/Log\ In/) is skipped because `hca login` is interactive and will hang indefinitely.